eilbecklab/phenotips-docs/SiteAdministration.md

 ### Ternaries

 A ternary is a question with one of three answers: *Yes*, *No*, and *Not Applicable*.
+The third option makes ternaries more flexible than checkboxes and they integrate better with PhenoTips's look and feel, so if you are thinking of using a checkbox, you almost certainly want to use a ternary instead.
 For example, you could create an "Organ donor" field that should be *Yes* if the patient is an organ donor, *No* if the patient is not, and *NA* if unknown:

 1. When creating the property, set its type to *Boolean*.